rallep71/dinox/docs/LEGAL_BRANDING.md

 Would you like me to:

-1. ✅ Update About dialog with dual copyright?
+1. [DONE] Update About dialog with dual copyright?
-2. ✅ Create AUTHORS and NOTICE files?
+2. [DONE] Create AUTHORS and NOTICE files?
-3. ✅ Help design a new logo concept?
+3. [DONE] Help design a new logo concept?
-4. ✅ Set up GitHub Pages?
+4. [DONE] Set up GitHub Pages?
-5. ✅ Rename App ID throughout project?
+5. [DONE] Rename App ID throughout project?
-6. ✅ Create website template?
+6. [DONE] Create website template?

 Let me know which ones you want to tackle first!